-Professional negligence is an area of the law where a Client may suffer a loss resulting from the advice or actions or failure to act on the part of a negligent professional advisor.
+Professional negligence is an area of the law that deals with a situation where a person suffers a loss as a result of the advice, actions or failure to act on the part of a professional advisor.

 The law aims as far as possible to provide a remedy that will put you back in the same financial position that you would have been in had the professional advisor acted with the reasonable skill and diligence expected from someone in his/her profession.

 In certain circumstances you may still have a claim against a professional advisor if you are a third party and relied upon their advice where it was reasonably foreseeable that you would do so.

-When faced with a professional negligence claim professionals usually refer the matter to their insurers.
+Most professional are insured and when faced with a professional negligence claim they usually refer the matter to their insurers.